Benefit #2: Expand your language focus

 Students practice Spanish while working alongside community members.

-Our Spanish Language and Mountain Immersion program in the Dominican Republic allows students to learn Spanish in a the classroom from native speakers.
-Then the students will stay with a welcoming host family where they can use Spanish skills in a low-pressure setting.
+Rustic Pathways’ Spanish Language and Mountain Immersion program in the Dominican Republic allows students to learn Spanish in the classroom from native speakers, then use those skills in a low-pressure host family setting.

 2. China

-Our Chinese Language Immersion program takes students and teachers to Tianjin University and surrounding areas for eight days.
-Through this program, students get the opportunity to speak, read and write Mandarin while immersed in Chinese culture.
+The Rustic Pathways Chinese Language Immersion program takes students and teachers to Tianjin University and the surrounding areas for eight days.
+Students get the opportunity to speak, read, and write Mandarin while exploring Chinese culture.

 Learning something new should be fun!